Nevcairiel/LAVFilters/README.txt

 The advanced rules can be combined into a complete logic for subtitle selection by just appending them, separated with a comma or a space.
 The rules will always be parsed from left to right, the first match taking precedence.

+Finally, the rules can match the name of a stream, with some limitations.
+Only single words can be matched, as spaces are a separator for the next token.
+A text match can be added to the end of the token with an @ sign.

 Example: (basic flag usage)
   "*:*|f"
 Explanation: